JamesHarrisonZa/game-of-life-2021/README.md

-# Game of life 2021
+# Game of life 2022

+# Purpose

-Playground for me to learn some new tech
+- Explore and learn some cool new tech.
+- Have fun.
+- Feed unhealthy fixation of building the most enterprise level game of life.

-## Getting started
+# Getting started

 ```bash
 # Install packages